OWRC/sHyStreamflow/md/bfmntnotes.md

 #### Hydrograph separation summary:

-Boxplots and Baseflow index (BFI: the ratio of baseflow to total flow) are computed using the 14 hydrograph separation methods found in the `Hydrographs`->`(baseflow) separation` page.
+Baseflow boxplots and Baseflow index (BFI: the ratio of baseflow to total flow) are computed using the 14 hydrograph separation methods found in the `Hydrographs`->`(baseflow) separation` page.
+Monthly BFIs given by the monthly medians of calculated baseflow (from 14 hydrograph separation methods).

 Boxpots follow the method of McGill et.al.
 (1978): box represents the 25% to 75% quantile, while the centre line represents median (50% quantile).
-Whiskers represent the observation less than or equal to the box extents ±1.5 * IQR (inter-quartile range).
+Whiskers represent the min and max observations or $\pm1.5\times\text{IQR}$ (inter-quartile range), whichever is less.

-Monthly BFIs given by the monthly medians of calculated baseflow (from 14 hydrograph separation methods).